hilfigertout/HackRshell/README.md

 - Create a separate folder when the server starts up exculsively for files downloaded during the session.

-- Refactor the code so that the client() function isn't just one giant function, but instead calls smaller functions for each of its tasks.
-(In progress!)
+- Refactor the server-side code so that the client() function isn't just one giant function, but instead calls smaller functions for each of its tasks.
+(Client's already done, now for the server.)

 - Create a similar package with a multiprocessing library to transparently spawn a new process or R session in the background when the client() function si run, thus allowing the client to execute without obviously hanging the victim's R session.
 This could all be handled in the .onAttach() function and keeping the client() function the same.